-Only core subjects to set homework during holiday periods up to the Summer half term.
-Completion of IHP's may be required.
+Only core subjects to set homework during holiday periods up to the summer half term.
+Completion of IHPs may be required.

-Revision homework can be set if required by all subjects during Summer half term prior to the end of year exams and preparation for GCSE tasks during the summer holiday.
+Revision homework can be set if required by all subjects during the summer half term prior to the End-of-Year Exams and preparation for GCSE tasks during the summer holiday.

-Any work, including IHPs that a pupil has missed or not completed and any support work can be set as homework, as long as parents are informed.
+Any work including IHPs that a pupil has missed, or not completed and any support work for a pupil, can be set, as long as the parents are informed.